Order of the Gold Lion of the House of Nassau: 1892–present

 Two years later, in 1892, Adolphe abolished the grades that William III had created unilaterally and, to this day, the order has maintained just one grade, i.e. that of Knight.
 In 1905, Adolphe agreed with Queen Wilhelmina of the Netherlands to once again share sovereignty of the order between both ruling branches of the House of Nassau.

-At the present time, King Willem-Alexander of the Netherlands and Grand Duke Henri of Luxembourg are joint Grand Masters of the Order of the Gold Lion of Nassau.
+At the present time, King Willem-Alexander of the Netherlands and Grand Duke Guillaume V of Luxembourg are joint Grand Masters of the Order of the Gold Lion of Nassau.

 The order is conferred only on rare occasions in the Netherlands or Luxembourg.
 For example, the former Dutch Foreign Secretaries Max van der Stoel and Pieter Kooijmans were made knights of this order by the Queen of the Netherlands.
 In 1999, the two Grand Masters made the South African President Nelson Mandela a knight during his state visit to the Netherlands (see Nelson Mandela awards).